 In September 1894, twenty year old Josie married 22 year old James Cleage.
 Although they were both named Cleage, it was not because they were related.
-Both of their families had come off of David Cleage’s plantation in Athen’s Tennessee after the Civil War.
+Josie’s family was enslaved on Alexander Cleage’s plantation while James Cleage’s family was enslaved on David Cleage’s plantation.
+Both were born after the Civil War.
 Their first daughter, Henrietta was born in 1897 with second daughter Lucille following in 1899.

 In April of 1897 Josie’s mother, Celia, married her second husband William Roger Sherman of Athens, Tennessee.
 By 1900 the whole family was living in Athens.
 Josie, now 27, and her family were living next door to her mother, step-father and brothers.
 Husband James, 29 was teaching school.
 According to the 1900 census Josie was able to read and write.